robertcdawson/genai-learning-tracker/README.md

 # Learning Tracker - GenAI Fundamentals (Next.js • Supabase • Vercel‑ready)

-A learning management app designed to help you track and manage your journey through generative AI fundamentals.
+A learning management app designed to help you track and manage your genAI learning journey.
 Built with Next.js and Supabase for real-time sync across devices, with authentication and secure data storage.

 ## What's included
 - **Full-stack app**: Next.js frontend with Supabase backend